 Are You Bye? lead sheet for large jazz ensemble

 Are You Bye? is a contrafact based on altered Bye Bye Blackbird changes that I’ve been playing with my small group.
-I started presenting it as an encore at large ensemble concerts as a fresh “antidote” to my long suites of continuous music.
+I started presenting it as an encore at large ensemble concerts as a fresh antidote or desert course to my long suites of continuous music.
 The musicians make up their own parts from a detailed transposed lead sheet (counter lines, voiced-out chords, and an indication for improvised backgrounds provided).

 Here’s a chance for your band to read something a little different (making up their own parts)...sort of an exercise between having them learn a head arrangement and reading something fully notated.

-The Jentsch Group Large reference recording (streaming below) on the Web page was our encore recorded live (informally) June 21, 2010 at Tea Lounge in Brooklyn.
+The Jentsch Group Large reference recording (streaming below) was our encore informally recorded live June 21, 2010 at Tea Lounge in Brooklyn.
 The band had about ten minutes of rehearsal on this derangement earlier that week.
 John Carlson takes the solo.

 SCORE AND PARTS

-The “score” is a copy of the concert lead sheet (should be self-explanatory) and transpositions for Bb and Eb are all available for download at the Web page.
+The “score” is a copy of the concert lead sheet (should be self-explanatory), with PDFs for that and the transpositions for Bb and Eb all available for download below.
 It is pretty clear what the concert and Bb people have to work with, but the Eb transposition is a bit messier due to range and clef issues (particularly awkward for bari).